nitishahuja/AIJobBot/README.md

-Sure!
-Here's an extensive README file template that you can use for your project.
-It will guide users on how to set up and run the application.

----

 # Job Application Agent

 The **Job Application Agent** is an automated tool designed to help job seekers streamline their job application process by automatically scraping job listings from popular platforms like **Google Jobs** and **LinkedIn**, filling out application forms, uploading resumes, and submitting job applications.